FreeFoxSoftware/blog/src/content/blog/2023-03/solving-dns-zone-validation-in-gcp.md

 ## TLDR

 I was receiving the error `Error creating ManagedZone: googleapi: Error 400: Please verify ownership of the 'scottwalker.dev.' domain (or a parent) at http://www.google.com/webmasters/verification/ and try again, verifyManagedZoneDnsNameOwnership`.
 Everything was already verified according to the `webmasters/verification` but it appears that it was only verified for the email with which I registered.
 You can also add other email addresses that can be 'validated'.
-Adding the email address for the service account of Terraform (The service account actually creating the zone) solved this.
+Adding the email address for the service account of Terraform (the service account actually creating the zone) solved this.

 ## The Problem